18F/content-guide/_pages/our-style/punctuation.md

 ## Colons

 Capitalize the first word after a colon, only if what follows is a complete sentence.
-See the examples below.
+For example:

 *I have several favorite foods: apples, bananas, and naan chips.*